PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 Parameter constraints are straightforward to use with *kafe2go*.
 After defining the model function parameter constraints can be set.
 The constraints require an index to be set.
-This index corresponds with the parameter order of the fit function.
+This index corresponds to the parameter order of the fit function.
 So the first free parameter uses index 0, the second index 1.
 The according lines are highlighted in the example file below.